shieldgenerator7/DnD-Stories/Agranari/SpeciesList.md

 Dex, Cha

-Racial Ability: Heart Fire.
+Species Ability: Heart Fire.
 You can enhance your attacks, use your will power to increase chances of success, and light things on fire

 Languages: Common, Sign Language (send messages silently)